-Materials: The Holy Bible (NRSV),
+Materials: The Holy Bible (NRSV)

 - A. Opening Worship - 1.
 Welcome time.
 Greet each other a "Happy Sunday!" - 2.
 Opening prayer: Loving God, thank you for this beautiful Sunday morning.
 Thank you that we can come to You at any time and feel Your presence.
-Help us to do our responsibility of telling others about the truth of Jesus' Resurrection.
+Help us to tell others about the truth of Jesus' Resurrection.
 Always be with us the church as we continue to do your ministry.
-Be with us as we live a new life that is always acceptable to You.
 In Jesus' name we pray.
 Amen. - 3.
 Sing "We are the Church"